Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

 defined from selected mesh elements (vertices, edges, faces) use the normal orientation of the selection.

-The *Transform Orientations* panel, found in the Properties Panel, can be used to manage transform orientations: selecting the active orientation, adding and deleting custom orientations.
+The *Transform Orientations* panel, found in the Properties region, can be used to manage transform orientations: selecting the active orientation, adding and deleting custom orientations.